opf/openproject/docs/system-admin-guide/integrations/one-drive/README.md

 ![System message on successful OneDrive/SharePoint file storages setup in OpenProject](openproject_system_guide_new_onedrive_message_successful_setup.png)

+> [!IMPORTANT
-> **Important note**: in Sharepoint you can add (custom) columns in addition to the ones shown by default (*Modified* and *Modified by*).
+> In Sharepoint you can add (custom) columns in addition to the ones shown by default (*Modified* and *Modified by*).
 Please keep in mind if these custom columns are added, OpenProject integration can no longer copy the automatically managed project folders.
 The columns will have to be de-activated, or ideally not be created in the first place.

 ## Using the integration